ncbi-nlp/deepseenet-plus/README.md

 # AI Workflow, External Validation, and Development in Eye Disease Diagnosis

-This repository provides related codes, data, and models for the paper titled `AI Workflow, External Validation, and Development in Eye Disease Diagnosis [https://jamanetwork.com/journals/jamanetworkopen/fullarticle/2836426]`_.
+This repository provides related codes, data, and models for the paper titled [AI Workflow, External Validation, and Development in Eye Disease Diagnosis](https://jamanetwork.com/journals/jamanetworkopen/fullarticle/2836426).

 ## Instructions to set up